Click on the heading below to go direct to the HOME PAGE content

 To refresh this page, please press the F5 button.

-The September/October Parish Mag is now on line
+The November Parish Mag, revised to 5/11/20 is now on line

 Read the current Parish Mag HERE .

-The Parish Mag is now published on the Web complete with ads.
+The Parish Mag is not currently published on the Web with ads.

-You can also look at the ads on their own by visiting the Advertisers' page.
+You can look at the ads on their own by visiting the Advertisers' page.

-The Picture of the Day will also only occasionally be changed.
+The Picture of the Day will occasionally be changed.

 Scroll up or click HERE to return to the top of the page.